bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 **(devicename, vectorname, value)**

-A three item tuple or list requests this to be transmitted, where value is normally a membername to membervalue dictionary.
+A three item tuple or list, where value is normally a membername to membervalue dictionary.

 value could also be a string, one of  "Never", "Also", "Only" which indicates an enableBLOB with this value should be sent.

 Typically your code would send updated values in response to a user action.
-However you would normally not indicate that a value has changed until the changed data has been received back from the server, which will be indicated by receiving an appropriate item in rxque.

 rxque